ExtcanaRy/PYRW-Docs/en/docs/Listener.md

 ## onChangeDimension

+Switching dimension listener
-Can the onChangeDimension listener intercept: is the return data.
+Can intercept: Yes
+Return data:

 * player - player

 ## onMobDie

-Creature Death Listening Interception Can: No Return data: * player - player ## onMobDie
+Creature death listener
+Can intercept: No
+Return data:

-* dmcase - damage specific cause ID
+* dmcase - Damage specific cause ID
-* actor1 - the entity that died
+* actor1 - death entity
-* actor2 - damage source entity
+* actor2 - the source entity of the damage

 ## onMobHurt

-The creature injury listener can use setDamage to set the damage value under this listener Interceptable: yes Return data: * dmcase - the damage specific cause ID * actor1 - the death entity
+The creature injury listener can use setDamage to set the damage value under this listener Can intercept: Yes
+Return data:

 * dmcase - Damage specific cause ID
 * actor1 - the entity that died
-* actor2 - damage source entity
+* actor2 - Damage source entity
 * damage - theoretical damage value

 ## onRespawn

-Player respawn listener can intercept: no Return data.
+Player respawn listener
+Can interception be done: No
+Return data:

 * player - player

 ## onChat

+Chat listener
+Can intercept: No
-Can the chat listener intercept: No. Return data: ## onChat
+Return data:

 * sender - sender's name
 * target - the name of the receiver